-We get stressed about situations that are not happening to us right now and in most cases are not even likely to happen in the near future.
+We get stressed about situations that are not happening to us right now and, in most cases, are not even likely to happen soon.

 This process requires a thorough inquiry because fears can be varied, subtle, and abstract.
 Some of them lie in the deep recesses of the mind and can manifest in various ways.

 In order to understand further, let’s take a look at the different types of psychological fears.

 With physical pain, it’s not the neurological reactions that we recall but the emotions attached to the pain.
 In my late twenties, I was suffering a lot from tension headaches.

 At times, the fear was so great that I use to pop an analgesic pill as a preventive measure to avoid pain.

 Just the very thought of going through that headache experience made me so scared that I was ready to eat one medicine after another.
 I was scared that I would not be able to work for the rest of the day if I don’t take that pill.